Anil Moonesinghe: LSSP Days

-He also successfully contested the working-class Dematagoda Ward of the Colombo Municipal Council, but found that working in Agalawatte took up too much time for him to devote any to his ward work.
+He also successfully contested the working-class Dematagoda Ward of the Colombo Municipal Council.
+However, his commitments in Agalawatte demanded so much of his time that he was unable to dedicate sufficient attention to his responsibilities in the ward.

-Together with Jeanne, he joined Sri Lanka's first co-operative housing scheme, the Gothatuwa Building Society, founded by Herbert Keuneman, Seneka Bibile, 'Bonnie' Fernando and other members of the radical intelligentsia.
-This led to the foundation of the Welikadawatte housing estate, which attained some fame as an island of intellectual creativity.
+Together with Jeanne, he joined Sri Lanka's first co-operative housing scheme, the Gothatuwa Building Society.
+This initiative was founded by Herbert Keuneman, Seneka Bibile, 'Bonnie' Fernando and other members of the radical intelligentsia.
+Their involvement contributed to the establishment of the Welikadawatte housing estate, which became known as a hub of intellectual creativity.

 He was elected to the Central Committee of the LSSP and then onto its Political Bureau (Politburo), a position he never lost until he left the party.
 In 1956 he spoke in Parliament condemning the Soviet invasion of Hungary.
 In 1960, Yugoslavia opened an embassy in Colombo, and he advised the new ambassador unofficially on how to operate in Sri Lanka.

-In 1963 he went to Yugoslavia for an Inter-Parliamentary Union conference.
-There he had an opportunity to view at close hand the operation of the Workers' Councils.
-He was deeply impressed by the level of open debate that he found at these councils, and this experience was to aid him in later years.
+In 1963, he attended an Inter-Parliamentary Union conference in Yugoslavia.
+During this visit, he closely observed the operation of Workers' Councils and was deeply impressed by the level of open debate within these councils.
+This experience proved valuable to him in later years.

 Cabinet Minister

 At the 1964 LSSP conference, he was aligned with Dr N.M.
 Perera on the question of whether or not to enter the Coalition Government of Mrs Sirimavo Bandaranaike.
-The Party did enter the Government and he became one of the first three Trotskyist cabinet ministers.
+The party did enter the government and he became one of the first three Trotskyist cabinet ministers.
 He received the portfolio of Communications (Transport) and set to work to build up the country's transport resources.
 He established Employees' Councils to help run the Ceylon Government Railway and the Ceylon Transport Board (CTB).
 He obtained a large parcel of land in the centre of Colombo for establishing a Central Bus Station (CBS) in close proximity to the main Fort Railway Station.
 The construction of the new International Airport at Katunayake (a former RAF base which had been taken over in 1957) was also started by him.
 He negotiated an agreement with the FIAT company to build buses in Sri Lanka.
-However, the Government was defeated shortly thereafter and he was unable to complete his work – the next government did not sign the agreement with FIAT.
+However, the government was defeated shortly thereafter and he was unable to complete his work – the next government did not sign the agreement with FIAT.